L4VM4T/Quantum-Computing-Work-Group-/README.md

-# Quantum Computing Work group
+# Quantum Computing Work Group
-Repository of the Quantum Computing Work group, 2023.
+Repository of the Quantum Computing Work Group, 2023.

 # Introduction
 This is the repository of the work group formed by the following members: